ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 ### Format of reaction stoichiometry
 Each compound participating in the reaction is in this format:

-	n:cpdid:x:y:"cpdname"
+	n:cpdid:c:i:"cpdname"

-where "n" is the number of compounds and a negative number indicates a reactant and a positive number indicates a product, "cpdid" is the compound ID, x is "", y is "", and "cpdname" is the compound name.
+where "n" is the number of compounds and a negative number indicates a reactant and a positive number indicates a product, "cpdid" is the compound ID, "c" is the compartment, "i" is the compartment index, and "cpdname" is the compound name.
 Compounds are separated by semicolon.
 For example, this is the stoichiometry of reaction rxn00001:

 	-1:cpd00001:0:0:"H2O";-1:cpd00012:0:0:"PPi";2:cpd00009:0:0:"Phosphate";1:cpd00067:0:0:"H+"